Before you go

 - Although excluded from the requirements to carry and fit chains, it is recommended that drivers of 4WD vehicles (which include off-road vehicles, all wheel drive vehicles and sports utilities), except those fitted with winter tyres, carry snow chains and fit them when directed.
 They improve traction on roads made slippery with ice and snow.
 Chains are also helpful in extreme weather conditions.

 - Winter tyres are designed for driving on roads affected by snow or ice.
 They provide performance equivalent to snow chains on 4WD vehicles when driving on snow, and a better performance than standard tyres when driving on clear roads in cold conditions.
 Sometimes known as ‘snow tyres’, they should not be confused with ‘snow and mud tyres’ that are commonly fitted to off-road vehicles.
-Winter tyres are marked with a standard logo showing a snow flake and a mountain.
+Winter tyres are marked with a standard logo symbolising a snow flake and a mountain.

 - As an alternative to snow chains, 4WD vehicles not fitted with winter tyres may be fitted with snow traction devices, such as items made from textiles, that comply with the Austrian Standard ONORM V5121.1.